 Provides students outside of CSE with a practical knowledge of software development that is sufficient to do graduate work in their discipline.
 Modules include Python basics, software version control, software design, and using Python for machine learning and visualization.

-Offered AUT, 4.0 credits, Weeks 1-10, Offered every year
+Offered AUT, 4.0 credits, Weeks 1-10.
+Course not currently being offered

 GENOME 540 – Introduction to Computational Molecular Biology: Genome and Protein Sequence Analysis